Bullroarer: Mali

 The Dogon use bullroarers to announce the beginning of ceremonies conducted during the Sigui festival held every sixty years over a seven-year period.
 The sound has been identified as the voice of an ancestor from whom all Dogon are descended.

-Māori culture (New Zealand)
+Polynesia

+Native Hawaiians have oeoe of two sizes: a large one made of coconut shell producing a deep thrum, and a smaller one made of the kamani nut producing a high shrill.

-The pūrerehua is a traditional Māori bullroarer.
-Its name comes from the Māori word for moth.
-Made from wood, stone or bone and attached to a long string, the instruments were traditionally used for healing or making rain.
+The pūrerehua is a traditional Māori bullroarer made from wood, stone or bone and attached to a long string supposed to imitate the sound of a moth, hence its name.
+The instruments were traditionally used for healing or making rain.

 Native North American

 Almost all the native tribes in North America used bullroarers in religious and healing ceremonies and as toys.
 There are many styles.

-North Alaskan Inupiat bullroarers are known as imigluktaaq or imigluktaun and described as toy noise-maker of bone or wood and braided sinew (wolf-scare).
+North Alaskan Inupiat bullroarers are known as imigluktaaq or imigluktaun and described as toy noise maker of bone or wood and braided sinew (wolf-scare).

-Banks Island Eskimos were still using Bullroarers in 1963, when a 59 year old woman Susie scared off four polar bears armed only with three seal hooks acting as such accompanied by vocals.
+Banks Island Eskimos were still using Bullroarers in 1963, when a 59 year old woman named Susie scared off four polar bears armed only with three seal hooks acting as such accompanied by vocals.
 Aleut, Eskimo and Inuit used bullroarers occasionally as a children's toy or musical instruments, but preferred drums and rattles.